The Fire Inside (film): Production

-The Fire Inside had a lengthy development and production history, including encountering multiple delays along the way.

 On October 7, 2016, Universal Pictures hired Barry Jenkins to adapt the 2015 documentary T-Rex, about boxer Claressa Shields, for the big screen, with the possibility to direct the new film.
 On June 19, 2019, Rachel Morrison was set to make her directorial debut on the film, which was to be titled Flint Strong; Jenkins would produce with Michael De Luca and Elishia Holmes, while Zackary Canepari and Drea Cooper, who worked on T-Rex, would serve as executive producers.

 On November 13, 2019, Ryan Destiny was cast as Claressa "T-Rex" Shields.
 On February 5, 2020, Ice Cube was cast as Shields' coach, Jason Crutchfield.
 Judy Greer was added on May 14 but for unknown reasons did not appear in the film.
 However, on October 29, 2021, it was reported that Cube had left the project after refusing to get vaccinated for COVID-19 to film Oh Hell No (later titled Stepdude) for Columbia Pictures, putting the film in turnaround.

 Principal photography began at Cinespace Film Studios in Toronto on March 11, 2020, but on March 13, production was halted due to the COVID-19 pandemic.
 In an interview with The Guardian, Shields stated that production on Flint Strong was set to resume in June 2021.
 However, the project entered another long delay due to being offloaded by Universal.
 It would be picked up by Metro-Goldwyn-Mayer, and on May 25, 2022, Brian Tyree Henry joined the cast to replace Ice Cube, and Oluniké Adeliyi joined to play Shields' mother, with filming resuming later that month.
 On July 6, 2022, De'Adre Aziza joined the cast as Mickey, Crutchfield's wife.
 In July 2022, filming took place in Hamilton, Ontario, where the FirstOntario Centre was used as an Olympic boxing venue.
-In March 2024, it was announced that the project had been renamed from Flint Strong to The Fire Inside, which ultimately would be the final title that the film was released under.
+In March 2024, it was announced that the project had been renamed from Flint Strong to The Fire Inside.

-The movie had an error where Savanah Marshall from England was boxing for the gold medal in 2012, but in reality Li Jinzi from China was the boxer, there is no mention of Marshall or a boxer from England.
-This was a bit of a artistic dramatization.